bquast/decompr/_posts/2015-01-06-leather-data.md

 The development version of decompr can be installed using the following commands.

 {% highlight r %}
-# install the devtools package (installs packages directly from github)
+# install the devtools package (installs packages from github)
 install.packages("devtools")

 # load the devtools package